 How Does Switching Lawyers Affect an Injury Claim?

-Posted on behalf of Lynch Law Firm on Apr 21, 2021 in Personal Injury News
+Posted on behalf of Lynch Law Firm on April 21, 2021 in Personal Injury News.
+Updated on February 24, 2022

 If you are thinking about switching to a new attorney to represent you during an injury claim, there are several factors to consider before making the switch, including who you would hire to take over your case.